A personal view of the Yorkshire coast resorts.

 First – Bridlington

 You can park all along the seafront close to the beaches but at busy times you will find it difficult to find a parking place unless you get there reasonably early.
 However Bridlington has a large park and ride by the beach and it is at the South end of the town with access off the main A164 Hull road.
 The car park is just above the South beach with easy access down a low cliff using slopes or steps.
-Then across a few sand dunes.
+Then across a few sand dunes. there is also a car parking all along the seafront at the North side and a pay and display at the bottom of Limekiln Lane.
+Both are right next to the North Beach.
+Not quite as busy as the Southside because the beach is more Stoney although at low tide there is a lot of very good none stoney sand.
 The cliffs are low throughout Bridlington and plenty of shallow slopes to get around.
 On the busiest days at the busiest times Bridlington can have traffic problems but not as bad as Scarborough.

 Second equal – Filey